pradnyoday/Learning-App/README.md

 pip install -r requirements.txt
 ```

-#### Create a new database in phpmyadmin and enter the database.
-Then import pharmarket_portal.sql
+#### Create a new database in phpmyadmin named 'learning_app' and enter the database.
+Then import learning_app_final.sql.

 #### Make migrations inside projects folder and then run server